opendocsg/slw-judgments-backfill/2002_SGHC_231/report.md

  (emphasis added)

 8\.
 What constitutes adverse possession has been considered by the courts on innumerable occasions.
 In _Leigh v Jack_ (1879) 5 Ex D 264, Bramwell LJ made it clear that a claimant who is relying on adverse possession must have acted inconsistently with the owner’s enjoyment of the soil for the purposes for which he intended to use it.
 More recently, in _Powell v McFarlane & Anor_ (1979) 38 P & CR 452, Slade J pointed out that for adverse possession, there must be both factual possession of the property as well as the requisite intention to possess it or _animus possidendi_.
 Admittedly, there is no evidence that OSB occupied the Jalan Daud property by staying there.
-However, this is not fatal to his case for in _Soon Peng Yam v Maimon bte Ahmad_ [1996] 2 SLR 609, 615, Goh Joon Seng J, who delivered the judgment of the Court of Appeal, said:
+However, this is not fatal to his case for in _Soon Peng Yam v Maimon bte Ahmad_ <span class="citation">[1996] 2 SLR 609</span>, 615, Goh Joon Seng J, who delivered the judgment of the Court of Appeal, said:

  It is clear to us that a possessor need not personally be in occupation of the land to be in factual possession or to have the requisite animus possidendi.
 As Slade J said in [ Powell v McFarlane & Anor ], factual possession is constituted by a possessor ‘dealing with the land in question as an occupying owner might have been expected to deal with it’.
 This clearly contemplates physical possession but it certainly encompasses much more.
 It is the exercise of acts of ownership which is crucial.
 Receipt of rent or grant of licence in respect of the property ... would be an act of ownership which is adverse to the title of the [owner].
 This is clear from Nesbitt v Mablethorpe Urban District Council [1918] 2 KB 1.